Los Raqueros monument in the city of Santander (Cantabria)

 • The main road link to Santander is the A-67 motorway, which connects to the A-1.

-• Another important road link is the A-8 or Autovía del Cantábrico, which crosses the north of Spain.
+• Another important road connection is the A-8 or Cantabrian Highway, which runs through the north of Spain.

-• Remember that vehicles can only be parked for a maximum of two hours on city centre streets, and you must pay for parking (except Saturday afternoons and Sundays).
+• Please note that street parking in the city centre is limited to a maximum of two hours and is not free (except Saturday afternoons and Sundays).
 There are many commercial car parks.

 Practical information